rajat2004/rajat2004.github.io/_pages/about.md

 permalink: /about/
 ---

+I'm currently working as a Software Developer at Tower Research Capital in the Core Engineering division, focusing on low-latency front-office components.
+Most of my day-to-day work is in C++, with sprinkling of Python, Shell scripting for extra flavour.
+Prior to that I graduated from IIT Madras with a Bachelors in Computer Science.

-I'm a current final year CS undergrad at IIT Madras, interested in Distributed Systems, Machine Learning, Robotics and Systems Engineering.
-Being a focused and technical person, I enjoy building new products and improving my skills through various projects and courses.
+I'm interested in building low latency systems, Operating Systems, designing for scalability and also dabble a bit in Distributed Systems, Machine Learning, Robotics and Systems Engineering.

-I've been a part of the open-source community for the last 2 years, having started with exploring robotics.
+Bit of older history, I've been a part of the open-source community since around 2019, having started with exploring robotics.
 Since then, I have participated in GSoC 2019 with [ArduPilot.org](https://ardupilot.org/), a versatile open autopilot software for drones and other autonomous systems.
-Contributing to various projects has helped and motivated me when learning new tools and languages and led to learning interesting features and tricks which probably wouldn't have happened otherwise.
-Currently, I work more on [AirSim](https://github.com/microsoft/airsim/), having developed several new features, bug fixes, unit-testing, CI/CD & improved documentation.
+My main work during GSoC was to add support for [AirSim](https://github.com/microsoft/airsim/)

-Apart from this, I've taken various courses related to Systems Engineering and core CS and use other online methods to explore my interests.
-Reading books is one of my major hobbies, and I enjoy reading technical books and fiction novels and keeping myself up to date with the latest news and technologies through blog posts and articles.
+Reading books is one of my major hobbies, and I enjoy reading technical books and fiction novels (primarily fantasy, and also exploring SciFi, LitRPG).
+I've also recently started focusing more on my health and going to gym regularly, and play Table Tennis, Badminton recreationally.

-Reach out if you want to discuss anything related to programming, tech or even my current or other series (ps.
-Malazan Book of the Fallen currently)!
+Reach out if you want to discuss anything related to programming, tech or even novels (ps. reading Malazan Book of the Fallen currently)!